Emmy Noether: Graduate students

 In Göttingen, Noether supervised more than a dozen doctoral students; most were with Edmund Landau and others as she was not allowed to supervise dissertations on her own.
 Her first was Grete Hermann, who defended her dissertation in February 1925.
 She is best remembered for her work on the foundations of quantum mechanics, but her dissertation was considered an important contribution to ideal theory.
 Hermann later spoke reverently of her "dissertation-mother".

 Around the same time, Heinrich Grell and Rudolf Hölzer wrote their dissertations under Noether.
 Hölzer died of tuberculosis shortly before his defense.
-Grell defended his thesis in 1926 and went on to work at the University of Jena and the University of Halle, before losing his teaching license in 1935 due to accusations of homosexual acts.
+Grell defended his thesis in 1926 and went on to work at the University of Jena and the University of Halle before losing his teaching license in 1935 due to accusations of homosexual acts.
 He was later reinstated and became a professor at Humboldt University in 1948.

 Noether then supervised Werner Weber and Jakob Levitzki, who both defended their theses in 1929.
-Weber, who was considered only a modest mathematician, would later take part in driving Jewish mathematicians out of Göttingen.
+Weber, who was considered only a modest mathematician, later took part in driving Jewish mathematicians out of Göttingen.
 Levitzki worked first at Yale University and then at the Hebrew University of Jerusalem in then British-ruled Mandatory Palestine, making significant contributions (in particular Levitzky's theorem and the Hopkins–Levitzki theorem) to ring theory.

-Other Noether Boys included Max Deuring, Hans Fitting, Ernst Witt, Chiungtze C. Tsen, and Otto Schilling.
-Deuring, who had been considered the most promising of Noether's students, was awarded his doctorate in 1930.
+Other "Noether Boys" included Max Deuring, Hans Fitting, Ernst Witt, Chiungtze C. Tsen, and Otto Schilling.
+Deuring, who had been considered the most promising of Noether's students, received his doctorate in 1930.
 He worked in Hamburg, Marden, and Göttingen (Note: When Noether was forced to leave Germany in 1933, she wished for the university to appoint Deuring as her successor, but he only started teaching there in 1950.) and is known for his contributions to arithmetic geometry.
 Fitting graduated in 1931 with a thesis on abelian groups and is remembered for his work in group theory, particularly Fitting's theorem and the Fitting lemma.
-He died at the age of 31 from a bone disease.
+He died at the age of 31 of a bone disease.